The Singer of Tales

-The Singer of Tales is a book by Albert Lord that discusses the oral tradition as a theory of literary composition and its applications to Homeric and medieval epic.
-Lord builds on the research of Milman Parry and their work together recording Balkan guslar poets.
+The Singer of Tales is a book by Albert Lord that formulates oral tradition as a theory of literary composition and its applications to Homeric and medieval epic.
+Lord builds on the research of Milman Parry and their joint work recording Balkan guslar poets.
 It was published in 1960.

 Summary

 The book is divided into two parts.
 The first part concentrates on the theory of Oral-Formulaic Composition and its implications for bards who would recite epic poetry and the eventual literary figures who converted that oral material into written form.
 His development of the theory is firmly rooted in studies of contemporary Serbo-Croatian poets who primarily use oral formulas to remember long passages that make up songs and epic.

 Chapter One, Introduction, gives the reader a brief outline of the history of the oral-formulaic theory and stresses the importance of the contributions of Milman Parry to the theory.

 Chapter Two, Singers: Performance and Training, attempts to define the performer in question.
 It asks and attempts to answer the question of who were these traveling bards who would move from province to province to recite great epic.
 Moreover, the chapter discusses the level of control that Ancient performers had over these tales; it concludes that those who have to memorize such long tales never tell the same story twice with the same wording by examining the examples set by Serbo-Croatian poets.
 He describes three stages in the training of an oral poet.
 In the first, passive stage in which a young boy learns the themes and general structures of an epic.
 In the second stage, he first attempts to put the stories he knows in the context of the meter of poetic verse; finally, he attempts to recite-compose his first complete poem.

 Chapter Three, The Formula, discusses what Lord believes to be a classic oral formula.
 In doing so, he borrows Parry's definition that defines a formula as "a group of words which is regularly employed under the same metrical conditions to express a given essential idea."
 Parry's formulas are almost mathematical in nature; his discussion focuses on repetitions of meter and pitch more than textual content.
 However, he also notes that oral poets learn their epics like one would learn a living, evolving language.